istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/_index.md

 HTTP compression for Envoy metrics is now enabled by default, providing automatic compression (`brotli`, `gzip`, and `zstd`) for the Prometheus stats endpoint based on client `Accept-Header` values.
 This reduces network overhead for metrics collection while maintaining compatibility with existing monitoring infrastructure.

 Baggage based telemetry support has been added in alpha for ambient mesh, particularly benefiting multinetwork deployments.
-When enabled via the `AMBIENT_ENABLE_BAGGAGE` pilot environment variable, this feature ensures proper source and destination attribution for crossnetwork traffic metrics, improving observability in complex network topologies.
+When enabled via the `AMBIENT_ENABLE_BAGGAGE` pilot environment variable, this feature ensures proper source and destination attribution for cross-network traffic metrics, improving observability in complex network topologies.

 ### Simplified Operations and Resource Management